-- An increase in deferred taxes of \$42,901, mainly due to an increase in fair value of the REIT's U.S. real estate properties; and - An increase in interest expense of \$3,213, mainly due to a loss on tax liability on redemption of Class C LP Units.
+- A decrease in deferred taxes of \$48,314, mainly due to an increase in fair value loss on the REIT's U.S. real estate properties; - An increase in NOI of \$6,664, largely attributable to an increase in revenue, partially offset by higher operating costs; - A decrease in interest expense of \$2,454, mainly due to a loss on tax liability on redemption of Class C LP Units during the fourth quarter of 2021, partly offset by an increase in interest on mortgages payable; and - An increase in interest income of \$1,467, mainly from higher interest income on the Morguard Facility.